 ln -s /pandora_files/conf /var/spool/pandora/data_in/ ln -s /pandora_files/md5 /var/spool/pandora/data_in/ ln -s /pandora_files/collections /var/spool/pandora/data_in/ ln -s /pandora_files/netflow /var/spool/pandora/data_in/ ln -s /pandora_files/attachment /var/www/html/pandora_console/

-Now both servers will be sharing the key directories by now, so the process is complete.
-In case the shared volume had to be expanded, follow the steps shown in the next section of this guide.
+Now both servers will be sharing the Pandora FMS key directories, so the process is complete.
+In case you need more shared volume, follow the steps shown in this section of this guide.

-It is possible to expand a GlusterFS volume with no downtime by increasing the number of bricks in a volume.
+It is possible to enlarge a GlusterFS volume with no downtime by increasing the number of bricks in a volume.

 lvcreate -L 5G -n brick2 vg_gluster Logical volume "brick2" created.